feladorhet/King-County-Housing-Prices/README.md

 - Obtained a "mean absolute error" of 96000$, not that bad since we are on the scale of millions.

 UPDATE!
-- Tuned the model to avoid overshooting, tuned model performs significantly better.
+- Tuned the model to avoid overshooting.
+Tuned model performs significantly better.
+"Mean Absolute Error" is now about 65000$.

 The dataset used in the project: https://www.kaggle.com/datasets/harlfoxem/housesalesprediction